ceph/ceph-csi/examples/README.md

 Both `rbd` and `cephfs` directories contain `plugin-deploy.sh` and `plugin-teardown.sh` helper scripts.
 You can use those to help you deploy/teardown RBACs, sidecar containers and the plugin in one go.
-By default, they look for the YAML manifests in `../../deploy/{rbd,cephfs}/kubernetes`.
+By default they apply/delete `../../deploy/{rbd,cephfs}/kubernetes/v1.14+/with-rbac`.
 You can override this path by running `$ ./plugin-deploy.sh /path/to/my/manifests`.

 ## Creating CSI configuration